A ‘snap’ is a universal Linux package

 $ sudo snap refresh <snap name>

 To update all your snaps:

 To revert a snap to the previously installed version:

 $ sudo snap revert <snap name>

 Or remove the snap:

 $ sudo snap remove <snap name>

 Creating a snap is easy!

 Snaps have a very simple internal structure — you can easily craft them by hand!
 But the easiest way to build a snap is with snapcraft, which supports building from source and from existing packages.
 Snapcraft also handles publishing your snaps to the world.
-Read how to create a snap and join the snap crafting community — we have a fun crowd of people who hang out on the #snappy channel on Freenode or on the snapcraft mailing list.
+Read how to create a snap and join the snap crafting community — we have a fun crowd of people who hang out on Rocket Chat and on the snapcraft forum.